google/fonts/cc-by-sa/knowledge/modules/readability/lessons/how_type_influences_readability/content.md

 ![INSERT_ALT](images/readability_01.svg)

 </figure>

-FIGCAPTION: Top row: A comparison between less legible type set in Gill Sans and Prosto One (left) with more legible type set in Raleway and Noto Sans (right).
+<figcaption>Top row: A comparison between less legible type set in Gill Sans and Prosto One (left) with more legible type set in Raleway and Noto Sans (right).
 Bottom row: A comparison between less readable type (left) with more readable type (right).
-Both paragraphs are set in Roboto and share the same line-height value, but different font-size values.
+Both paragraphs are set in Roboto and share the same line-height value, but different font-size values.</figcaption>

 Legibility is being able to clearly see the structure of the text.
 Legibility is achieved when the text is not fuzzy or blurred and the reader can  see all the details without any visual stress such as squinting or rereading.